Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Extreme H EWs: blue SEDs vs. covering factor

 At the same time, stacking analyses have recently revealed an AGN-heated hot-dust component in the median LRD SED, rising into the rest-frame near-IR, and argued that the dust geometry must leave at least part of the optical/UV continuum and BLR emission unobscured \citep{Delvecchio2025}.
 Recent Rosetta Stone case studies likewise find clear evidence for AGN-heated hot dust in both the LRD archetype GN--28074 and the LBD archetype GS--3073 \citep{Brazzini2026}.
 In addition, SED modeling of local LRD analogs indicates that hot (torus) dust can dominate the rest-frame near-IR: \citet{Ji2025z01}, for example, find that the best-fit emission around $\sim 5\,\mu$m is dominated by hot dust from the torus, while \citet{Lin2026} report significant hot-dust emission in local LRDs.
 In our inclination-based framework this is consistent with a modest global dust covering factor: while dust reradiation is approximately isotropic, only a small fraction $C_{\rm dust}$ of the bolometric luminosity is intercepted and reprocessed, allowing a hot-dust rise in the near–IR without the large IR power expected for fully enshrouding (near-unity covering) models.

 We model the infrared reprocessing by dust using an energy-balance calculation.
-Given an intrinsic (unreddened) incident spectrum $L_{\nu,\rm inc}$, dust at radius $r$ absorbs a fraction of the radiation field and re-emits thermally.
-In practice, rather than solving explicitly for $T_{\rm d}(r)$ from a frequency-dependent radiative-equilibrium equation, we adopt a parametric temperature profile anchored at the sublimation radius and normalize the dust emission by enforcing bolometric energy conservation.
-Specifically, we take
+Given an intrinsic (unreddened) incident spectrum $L_{\nu,\rm inc}$, dust at radius $r$ absorbs a fraction of the radiation field and re-emits thermally. {A similar framework, based on an extended dust distribution and thermal re-emission, was recently presented by \citet{Li2025}.
+Here, however, rather than solving explicitly for $T_{\rm d}(r)$ from a frequency-dependent radiative-equilibrium equation, we adopt a parametric temperature profile anchored at the sublimation radius and normalize the dust emission by enforcing bolometric energy conservation.} Specifically, we take

 as expected for radiative equilibrium with approximately gray dust heated by a central source.
 Here, $r_{\rm in}$ is set by dust sublimation, $T_{\rm d}(r_{\rm in})=T_{\rm sub}$.
 The absorbed luminosity is computed directly from the difference between the unreddened and reddened continua implied by the adopted extinction curve,